jfgrimm/ResearchCodingClub.github.io/about.md

 subtitle: Skills and training for people developing research software
 ---

-Physics Coding Club at the University of York is an informal group for people who write or develop research software in the Department of Physics.
+Coding Club at the University of York is an informal group for people who write or develop research software in the Department of Physics.
 We meet weekly to discuss various topics around developing software, best practices, etc., including the odd hands-on session to learn new skills, or polish rusty ones.